-The history books tell us that the fleet of 11 ships left from Plymouth, in Devon, England, and against great adversity crossed the vast, wild Atlantic ocean in a journey that took 66 days.
+The history books tell us that the fleet of 11 ships left from Plymouth, in Devon, England.
+And against great adversity crossed the vast, wild Atlantic ocean.
+A journey that took them 66 days.
 When they reached their new home they named the colony New Plymouth in honour of their point of departure.

-But there is a small, insignificant part of that famous story that the history books leave out.
+But there is a small part of that famous story that the history books leave out completely.

 When the Pilgrims left Plymouth as well as stocking up with the necessary dry goods the Mayflower had taken on barrels of fresh water.
 But their journey had hardly begun before they realised that this water was contaminated.
-Fearing cholera it became vital that they find a new supply and, according to the research of historian Bill Best Harris, finding themselves just off Mounts Bay, the Mayflower decided to stop at Newlyn.
+Fearing cholera it became vital that they find a new supply.
+According to the research of historian Bill Best Harris, finding themselves just off Mounts Bay, the Mayflower decided to stop at Newlyn.

-The Old Quay which still stands at Newlyn is said to be of Medieval construction and there is little doubt this is where the Mayflower would have moored up while they took on the clean water that they desperately needed.
-I can’t tell you whether any of the Pilgrims came ashore to stretch their legs or how long the Mayflower remained in port.
+The Old Quay which still stands at Newlyn is said to be of Medieval construction.
+There is little doubt this is where the Mayflower would have moored up while they took on the clean water that they desperately needed.
+I can’t tell you whether any of the Pilgrims came ashore to stretch their legs.
+Or how long the Mayflower remained in port.
 In all likelihood the transaction would have been completed as swiftly as possible so that they could catch up with the rest of the fleet.

-But, as the actual departure point at Plymouth was destroyed long ago, when you walk on that rough old quay at Newlyn it is possible that it is the last place that these pioneers touched ‘home’ soil before heading off to become the stuff of history!
+The departure point at Plymouth was destroyed long ago.
+But when you walk on that rough old quay at Newlyn it is possible that it is the last place that these pioneers touched ‘home’ soil before heading off to become the stuff of history!

 Just a little side note, while researching this story I visited the Mayflower steps in Plymouth which are so named in commemoration of the ships departure.
 While there I took a photograph of this wonderful Health and Safety notice.